psu13/mutable-hakyll/posts/big-band-classical.md

 know more than me.
 But, I know what sounds good when I play it in my ear holes.
-I find the period style string sound to be unpleasant and the small chamber orchestras just make me crave the sound of the entire Pittsburgh Symphony filling Heinz hall with their wonderful string sound.
+I find the period style string sound to be unpleasant and the small chamber orchestras just make me crave the sound of the entire Pittsburgh Symphony filling Heinz hall with their wonderful sound.
 Since this is never going to happen again, older recordings with big bands are the next best thing.

 As always, I have [ranted about this before](./nouvelle-old-music.html).
 Also, in all honesty there are pretty good sets of these symphonies done by the period crowd.
 I